The Clayer: Surfacing

 18. I have only taken face to face workshops for clay and never seen a ceramics ecourse.
 How will you demonstrate techniques?

-I will be providing video demonstrations along with some supplemental written information for the techniques I will be teaching.
+I will be providing video demonstrations for each process I teach along with some supplemental written information for the techniques I will be teaching.

 19. How long after the e-course ends will I have access to the demonstration videos?

-You will have access to the course and the videos for two months after the course ends.
+You will have access to the course and the videos for six months after the course ends.

 20. I work a community studio that has very strict rules about types of clay we can use and what we are allowed to fire, will I still get something from this course if you use materials that we are not allowed to use in our community studio?